Follow Us On:

 Sikandar Hayat Khan was born on June 5, 1892 in Multan.
 He belonged to the Khattar Tribe of Attock.
-He was the son of Nawab Muhammad Hayat Khan, a police inspector in British Government.
+He was the son of Nawab Muhammad Hayat Khan, a police inspector in the British Government.
 Later, he became Tehsildar and finally Assistant Commissioner.
-He went to Aligarh for education and admitted in Oriental College and High School.
-Sikandar Hayat went England for higher education but came back without degree.
-He joined the British Army in WW2 and reached to the position of Captain.
-After the war, he started his business and entered in local politics.
-He became managing director of several companies named the Wah Tea Estate, the Amritsar-Kasur Railway Company, the people’s bank of Northern India, the Sialkot Narowal Railway, the Wah stone and Lime Company and many others.
+He went to Aligarh for education and was admitted to Oriental College and High School.
+Sikandar Hayat went to England for higher education but came back without a degree.
+He joined the British Army in WW2 and reached the position of Captain.
+After the war, he started his business and entered local politics.
+He became managing director of several companies named the Wah Tea Estate, the Amritsar-Kasur Railway Company, the people’s bank of Northern India, the Sialkot Narowal Railway, the Wah stone, and Lime Company, and many others.

-Sir Sikandar Hayat Khan joined local politics as he return from England.
-He actively participated in the Punjab politics in crucial time.
-He was elected as a member of Punjab Legislative Council from Attock District in 1920.
+Sir Sikandar Hayat Khan joined local politics as he returned from England.
+He actively participated in Punjab politics at a crucial time.
+He was elected as a member of the Punjab Legislative Council from Attock District in 1920.
 He joined the secular unionist party of Sir Fazl-i-Hussain.
-It represented the interests of the landed gentry and landlords of Punjab including Muslims, Sikhs and Hindus.
-Sikander Hayat got victory in the elections of 1937 and became premier of Punjab.
-He carried out many reforms in favour of Punjabi Zamindar.
+It represented the interests of the landed gentry and landlords of Punjab including Muslims, Sikhs, and Hindus.
+Sikander Hayat got the victory in the elections of 1937 and became premier of Punjab.
+He carried out many reforms in favor of Punjabi Zamindar.

 Muslim League and Lahore Resolution:-